fidesmo/apdu-over-ble/spec/apdu-service-spec.md

 #### Characteristic: Conversation Finished
 Used by the Client to notify the Server that the APDU exchange has finished so the Server can power the device down.
-The payload transmitted is irrelevant.
+The payload has to be `0` coded as 32-bit unsigned integer.

 #### Characteristic: APDU Responses Ready
 Notification issued by the Server to signal that all the Command APDUs in the sequence have been processed, so the Response APDUs can be retrieved.
 The payload transmitted is irrelevant.